Salvatore85/DesignPatterns/DesignPatterns/DecoratorPattern/README.md

 # Decorator Pattern

 The Decorator Pattern attaches additional responsibilities to an object dynamically.
-Decorators provide a fl exible alternative to subclassing for extending functionality.
+Decorators provide a flexible alternative to subclassing for extending functionality.